TaiB2C/ride-music/README.md

 # Info for ride music
 Field notes on how to play music safely during bike rides

+I will use Markdown on GitHub, until I can figure out a better hosting situation.

 ## List of songs
 More coming soon